nicolecheng/finalproj/README.md

 You are put into the shoes of a secret agent tasked with the diffcult mission of unlocking an enemy computer to unlock sensitive information.

 To compile/run:
 The G4P library is needed for the passcode functions to work.
+The Minim (2.2.2) library is needed for the audio.
 To run, open the file up in processing and press run.

 How to use it:
 Upon running the program, you are prompted to complete a tutorial, in which you click the mouse to move to the next scene.